 Lone Mesa State Park (LMSP), located 23 miles north of the Town of Dolores, is a closed-access park specially managed by the State of Colorado for limited deer and elk hunting.
-Pursuant to negotiations between the Tribe and Colorado Parks & Wildlife, the Tribe anticipates permitting interested enrolled Tribal Members on a limited-draw basis for deer and elk hunting in LMSP beginning in 2021.
+Negotiations between the Tribe and Colorado Parks & Wildlife led to a hunting opportunity for Tribal Members within the state park.
+The Tribe will permit interested enrolled Tribal Members on a limited-draw basis for deer and elk hunting in LMSP for 2024.
+Applications for limited park access permits will be accepted at the Wildlife office during the month of May.
 Please contact the Southern Ute Wildlife Division for more information or visit the Park website at https://cpw.state.co.us/placestogo/parks/LoneMesa.